-Here, $E_g$ is the true ground state energy.
+Here, E_g is the true ground state energy.
 The equality is only valid when the trial density is equal to the true ground-state single-particle density.
-Hence, the second theorem of Hohenberg
+Hence, the second theorem of Hohenberg and Kohn is the DFT analogue of the variational theorem.
+The Hohenberg-Kohn theorems apply specifically to the ground state and are strictly valid only at zero absolute temperature.158

-In a further improvement, Kohn and Sham derived a set of one-electron equations.
+In a further improvement, Kohn and Sham159 derived a set of one-electron equations.
 In principle, one could obtain the exact electron density and hence ground-state energy from these one-electron equations.
 In general, the total energy of an N-electron system can be written as